sosenenterprenuer-cloud/fyp-cursor/WINDOWS_FIRST_RUN.md

 # Windows first-run guide

 Follow these steps in **Command Prompt** to set up the project database on Windows.
+If you just cloned the repository, run `git pull` first to make sure you have the latest files (Git updates are not real-time).

 1. Navigate to your project folder and create a virtual environment (optional but recommended):
    ```cmd